Intercontinental Broadcasting Corporation: Islands TV-13

 By 1990, IBC 13 was last in the ratings.
-In October of that year, Islands Broadcast Corporation, under the leadership of Alfonso Denoga and Gil Balaguer, took over the management and marketing of IBC 13.
-The network was rebranded as Islands TV-13 (pronounced on air as "Islands TV one-three").
-The new logo featured three triangles and was adorned by the slogan, "The Newest Network".
+It inaugurated a new transmitter with an effective radiated power of 320 kW at the Coca-Cola plant in Roosevelt Avenue, San Francisco del Monte, Quezon City on February 23 of that year, providing a clearer and stronger signal to the greater Luzon area.
+Islands Broadcast Corporation, led by Alfonso Denoga and Gil Balaguer, took over IBC 13's management and marketing that October.
+The network was rebranded as "Islands TV-13" (pronounced on air as "Islands TV one-three").

-In November 1990, IBC became a 100% government-owned station by virtue of a compromise agreement between the PCGG and Roberto Benedicto.

-Ratings and income suffered due to mismanagement by Islands Broadcast Corporation, causing labor unrest.
-In March 1993, the Makati City RTC issued a court order terminating Islands Broadcast Corporation as the marketing and sales agent of IBC 13 due to unpaid financial obligations to the network.
+In November 1990, IBC became a government-owned station with a compromise agreement between the PCGG and Roberto Benedicto.
+Ratings and income suffered due to mismanagement, causing labor unrest.
+In March 1993, the Makati City RTC issued an order terminating Islands Broadcast Corporation as IBC 13's marketing and sales agent due to unpaid financial obligations to the network.

-Popular programs that aired in this period of the network's history include Choudenshi Bioman and Hikari Sentai Maskman which came to IBC in July 1987 and June 1989, respectively.

-Return of operations, 'Pinoy ang Dating' and Vintage Television
+Return to operations, Pinoy ang Dating, and Vintage Television

-Logo used from May 27, 1994, to December 31, 2001.
-The design of the stylized "13" is a descendant of the one found in the station logo design used in the 1970s and 1980s.
+Logo from May 27, 1994, to December 31, 2001.
+The stylized "13" is a successor of the station logo used in the 1970s and 1980s.